google/wasefire/examples/rust/opensk/README.md

 - `ed25519` enables support for Ed25519 (the applet always implements ECDSA P-256)
 - `fingerprint` enables support for fingerprints

-## Limitations

-The applet can only be compiled natively with a platform.
-It cannot be compiled as a Web-Assembly applet at this time.
-This limitation will be lifted in the future.

 ## Platforms

 The applet needs the platform to implement the following features of the board API: